maxxk/programming-languages/presentations/04-Macros-Parsing.md

 # Mechanization
 <div class="smaller">
 Programs are complex.
 In theory, you can make a mathematical description of a programming language with some assumptions.
 You can't usually prove properties on paper.
 Therefore we have to use some (mathematically correct) mechanization tools to make a precise reasoning about  the program.
-In the present course we employ Agda and Coq as the mechanization tools.
+Scientific publications which we will discuss today use Coq or Agda proof-assistants for mechanization.
 </div>

 <div class="twocolumn" style="font-size: 0.5em;">